-To control the systems, the car is equipped with an instrument cluster in which control devices are installed: a voltage gauge, a tachometer, a speedometer, an engine temperature gauge, an oil pressure gauge, a fuel gauge and signaling devices
+To monitor the systems, the car is equipped with an instrument cluster in which control devices are installed: voltage indicator, tachometer, speedometer, engine temperature indicator, oil pressure indicator, fuel level indicator and warning lights

-The connection of the contacts of the instrument cluster is shown in the electrical diagrams, and the location of the electrical connectors in fig. 1.
+The connection of the instrument cluster contacts is shown in the electrical diagrams, and the location of the electrical connectors is shown in Fig. 1.

 To remove the instrument cluster, first remove the trim by unscrewing the four screws.